 Address: Mount Ainslie Drive, Canberra

-The national Botanic gardens of 50 acres are about a kilometer of city centre.
-These are scattered on the slope of Mount Black.
+The national Botanic gardens of 50 acres are about a kilometer from city center.
+Additionally, these are scattered on the slope of Mount Black.
 In the neat collections, you can admire representatives of all the important species of Australian flora.
 Rain Forest Gully is particularly attractive.
 Moreover, people look for water dragons among the lush foliage.

 Address: Clunies Ross Street, Acton